-The As400 Database (formerly Db2 for LUW) is a relational database that provides sophisticated data management and analytics features for transaction-based workloads.
-As400 database is designed to help you get insights and data quickly.
-You can use it on different types of computers- like Linux, Unix, and Windows.
+The As400 Database (formerly Db2 for LUW) is a relational database that provides analytics as well as a sophisticated data management facility for transaction-based workloads.
+The db2 AS400 is made to help you get insights and data quickly.
+You can use it on different types of computers- like Windows, Unix & Linux.
 It will work well, and you can trust it to be reliable.

 As400 Database on Cloud

 Db2 As400 on Cloud is a cloud-based SQL database with all management features.
 It has high availability and a 99.99 percent uptime guarantee.
 You can independently scale storage and processing and get rolling security updates using Db2 on Cloud.

 Db2 on Cloud can be used on both IBM Cloud and Amazon Web Services (AWS).
 Key features include:

 - Elasticity: Db2 on Cloud can independently scale storage and compute.
 This means businesses can increase the amount of computing they use when demand is high and reduce it when demand is low.
 Storage can also be scaled up as needed.